Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Introduction

-There is also several results of singularities for the Muskat equation $(\mathcal{M})$ in the stable regime.
+There are also several results about the development of singularities for the Muskat equation $(\mathcal{M})$ in the stable regime.
 Indeed, it has been shown in \cite{CCFG1} that there exists a family of initial data (with very large slope) where the interface reaches a regime in finite time in which is no longer a graph.
-Therefore there exists a time $T^*$ where the solution of $(\mathcal{M})$ blows-up: $\Vert f_x \Vert_{L^{\infty}}(T^*)=\infty$.
+Therefore there exists a time $T^*$ where the slope of the solution of $(\mathcal{M})$ blows up: $\Vert f_x \Vert_{L^{\infty}}(T^*)=\infty$.
 In \cite{CCFG}, they proved that there exists a class of analytic initial data in the stable regime for the Muskat problem such that the solution turns to the unstable regime and no longer belongs to $C^4$.
-Another recent physical scenario was studied in \cite{CGZ} where the authors prove that some solutions can pass from the stable to the unstable regime and return back to the stable regime before it breakdown.
-This shift of stability phenomena illustrates the high instability of the solutions to the Muskat equation even starting in the stable regime.
+Another recent physical scenario was studied in \cite{CGZ} where the authors prove that some solutions can pass from the stable to the unstable regime and return back to the stable regime before the solution breaks down.
+This shift of stability phenomena illustrates the unpredictability of the solutions to the Muskat equation even starting in the stable regime.
 Moreover, there is numerical evidence of initial data $||\partial_{x} f_0||_{L^{\infty}}=50$ that develops an infinite slope in finite time (see \cite{CGZ1}).
-Similar results in a confined porous media has been obtained; for example for global existence see \cite{Gr} and for shift of stability see \cite{GGr}. \\
+Similar results in a confined porous media has been obtained; for global existence see \cite{Gr} and for shift of stability see \cite{GGr}. \\

-In this paper, we obtain the first global existence result of a unique solution having arbitrary large slope for the stable Muskat problem $(\mathcal{M})$ with finite $L^2$ norm.
-All the previous global existence results known since then were assuming smallness of the slope, namely, $\|\partial_{x} f_0\|_{L^\infty}<c$, where $c \in (0,1]$. \\